 It is important to let students know how to fill out the FAFSA so they can pursue postsecondary education with as much financial aid as possible.
 This year, there are changes that make it easier for youth experiencing homelessness and youth from foster care to complete the FAFSA.
 Direct outreach to all students is crucial, since many students may be experiencing homelessness or in foster care, but have not yet been identified by school staff.
 The FAFSA can be a way to identify these students and provide them with additional support.

-The email template below can be used by liaisons, service providers, and financial aid administrators to inform students experiencing homelessness that the 2022-2023 FAFSA is now available, and specific steps to help them complete the application.
-We make this resource available as a template that may be edited to meet the specific needs of your students and your organization/school.
+The email template below can be used by school district liaisons, high school counselors, service providers, and financial aid administrators to inform students that the FAFSA is available, and specific steps to help them complete the application.
+We made this resource available as a template that may be edited to meet the specific needs of your students and your organization/school.

 Subject line: It’s FAFSA Time!

-The 2022-2023 FAFSA is now open!
-Did you know that the earlier you apply, the more money you can get for school?
+The 2023-2024 FAFSA is now open!
+Did you know that the earlier you apply, the more money for school you can get?